-In the second quarter of 2022, over 75 percent of shoppers abandoned their carts.
+In the second quarter of 2022, over 75 percent of shoppers abandoned their carts on desktops.
 Eighty-five percent of shoppers abandoned their carts on mobile devices.
-Items added to carts on computers didn’t do much better with a cart abandonment rate of 75 percent.
 How can eCommerce businesses improve that number?
 A shopping cart abandonment survey is a good start.

 Why Cart Abandonment Surveys Are Crucial